What we’re about

 We are a book club meeting in Williamsburg and Greenpoint with a mix of longtime members and brand new folks each month.
 You are warmly invited to join us.

 Our books are decided by monthly vote, and can be of any genre.
-After reading, we'll get together on the second Wednesday of the month at a local Williamsburg bar to discuss.
-The discussion is causal and unpretentious and you are welcome to participate to whatever extent you prefer.
+After the reading on our own, we'll get together on the second Wednesday of the month at a local Williamsburg bar to discuss.
+The discussion is causal and unpretentious and you are welcome to participate to whatever extent you like.

 Please check out our sister clubs as well